User-Personalization recipe - Amazon Personalize

 7. For Recipe, choose aws-user-personalization.
 The Solution configuration section appears providing several configuration options.

-8. In Solution configuration, if your Item interactions dataset has EVENT_TYPE or both EVENT_TYPE and EVENT_VALUE columns, optionally use the Event type and Event value threshold fields to choose the item interactions data that Amazon Personalize uses when training the model.
+8. In Additional configuration, if your Item interactions dataset has EVENT_TYPE or both EVENT_TYPE and EVENT_VALUE columns, optionally use the Event type and Event value threshold fields to choose the item interactions data that Amazon Personalize uses when training the model.
+For more information, see Choosing the item interaction data used for training.

 9. Optionally configure hyperparameters for your solution.
 For a list of User-Personalization recipe properties and hyperparameters, see Properties and hyperparameters.